mrMellon14/aiogram-anonymous-chat/README.md

-# Anonim chat bot with pymongo and aiogram
+# Anonymous chat bot with pymongo and aiogram
 ## How to setup?
 ```python
 pip install -r requirements.txt